-The British Hen Welfare Trust is a charity set up to educate the public about laying hen welfare.
-We are now in our 13th year.
+The British Hen Welfare Trust was set up in 2005 to educate the public about laying hen welfare.

-Best known for our re-homing initiative, we have found pet homes for over 670,000 commercial laying hens destined for slaughter since being established in 2005.
-Jane Howorth, the Trust’s Founder, was moved by a Panorama documentary in 1977 which illustrated the stark conditions inside battery cages, and the remit from the outset was to be pragmatic in educating consumers whilst supporting the British egg industry.
+Best known for our rehoming initiative, we have found pet homes for over 730,000 commercial laying hens destined for slaughter.
+Jane Howorth, the Trust’s Founder, was moved by a Panorama documentary in 1979 which illustrated the stark conditions inside battery cages.
+Her remit from the outset was to be pragmatic in educating consumers whilst being respectful supporting the British egg industry.

-By 2008 the charity had already helped nearly 62,000 hens and after appearing with Jamie Oliver on Jamie’s Fowl Dinners, the Channel 4 programme about the chicken industry, there was a huge surge in interest.
-The national network of volunteers grew rapidly and the number of hens being adopted continued to grow rapidly in tandem.
+By 2008 the charity had already helped nearly 62,000 hens and after appearing with Jamie Oliver on Jamie’s Fowl Dinners, a Channel 4 programme about the poultry industry, there was a surge in interest.
+The charity’s national network of volunteers grew rapidly and the number of hens being adopted grew rapidly in tandem.

-In 2010 we featured in a BBC2 documentary presented by Jimmy Doherty, The Private Life of Chickens.
-Jimmy was seeking to understand the behaviour and psychology of chickens, and following the show we saw another significant increase in interest in ex-battery hens with growing public recognition that chickens were not the bird brains people thought.
+In 2010 we featured in a BBC2 documentary presented by Jimmy Doherty, The Private Life of Chickens about hens’ behaviour and psychology.
+Following the show we saw another significant increase in their popularity.

-The charity was chosen as the BVNA’s official charity of the year for 2015/16 which was a very proud moment for the team.
-Furthermore, in January 2016, Jane was awarded an MBE in the Queen’s New Year’s Honours list in recognition of her charitable work.
-We then reached a significant milestone during the same month after re-homing our 500,000th hen Dee.
+Being chosen as the BVNA’s official charity of the year in 2015 was a proud moment for the team.
+In January 2016 Jane was awarded an MBE in the Queen’s New Year’s Honours list for her services to chicken welfare and during the same month we rehomed our 500,000th hen, Dee.

 In 2017 the charity launched a schools education programme designed to engage and inspire the next generation of young hen keepers.